space-wizards/website-content/content/post/21_05_07-progress-report-26.md

 All fun has been removed from the game and replaced with rules, which are viewable in the information window, accessed with F1.

 These rules only apply to the official servers; community servers are welcome to moderate themselves however they see fit.
 Bans from official servers do not apply to community servers, nor vice-versa.

-### Robust Banning System
-*Contributed by PJB3005*

-The ban system for SS14 is being reinforced with hardware bans.

 ### Slimepeople & Vox
 *Contributed by Zumorica and PJB3005*